Register as New Patient

-If you want to join the practice please complete a registration form and New Patient Questionnaire (online versions can be completed below).
-You will also need to bring 2 pieces of ID, one photo ID (e.g. driver’s licence) and one other that shows your current residential address (e.g. a recent utility bill).
-It usually takes 24 hours to process these forms.
+If you want to join the practice please complete a registration form and New Patient Questionnaire down at the surgery.
+We currently do not offer this to be completed online.
+You will need to bring 2 pieces of ID, one photo ID (e.g. driver’s licence,bus pass or passport) and one other that shows your current residential address (e.g. a recent utility bill).
+It usually takes 3-5 working days to process these forms.

 Temporary Patient Registrations

 If you are ill while away from home or if you are not registered with a doctor but need to see one you can receive emergency treatment from the local GP practice for 14 days.
 After 14 days you will need to register as a temporary or permanent patient.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice list and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.